 U.S. Treasuries classified in Level 2 of the fair value hierarchy are valued using discounted cash flow techniques.
-Matrix pricing is used to value U.S. agencies.
+U.S. agency securities and commercial paper classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
-Pooled debt funds are valued based on the ownership interest of the External Investment Pool Short Term Investment Fund (STIF), which is determined on a fair value basis as of fiscal year-end in accordance with the STIF operating procedures.
+Pooled debt funds are valued based on the ownership interest of the External Investment Pool Short Term Investment Fund (STIF), which is determined on a fair value basis as of fiscal yearend in accordance with the STIF operating procedures.
 Valuation of the underlying assets is performed by the custodian.